-- When those with access to the Members’ Area login (and you select “Remember Me”), a cookie is stored to remember that you are logged in.
+- When you access to the Members’ Area login (and you select ‘Remember Me’) a cookie is stored to remembers you logged in.

-- When you use the Join, Donate, or Renewal pages, a cookie is used to store a unique identifier so that as you go through the different stages the web server knows that it is you.
+- When you use the Join, Donate or Renewal pages, a cookie is used to store a unique identifier so that you go through the difference stages the web servers knows it is you.